AnessZurba/zoom-batch-downloader/README.md

 1. (Optional) Go over `config.py` to see if you wish to change any other settings.

+1. **(Experimental - Windows 10+ only)** If you are not familiar with the concept of a terminal, click the file `run_windows.bat` to run the script directly and skip the rest of these steps - Do note that this isn't guaranteed to work as this is a feature in development.

 1. Install [Python 3](https://wiki.python.org/moin/BeginnersGuide/Download).

 1. Open up a terminal and install the requirements listed in `requirements.txt` using [pip](https://pip.pypa.io/en/stable/reference/requirement-specifiers/).